synapsecns/sanguine/core/README.md

 # Core

-Core contains common libraries used across our Golang repositories.
+Core contains common libraries used across our Go repositories.